6. Communications

 • The rate of a block code is defined as the ratio between its message length and its block length.
 For this block code, the rate is 4/7.

 Parity bits are added at positions 1, 2, 4, 8…The rest are data bits.
-Each parity bit covers a different subset of bits: parity bit 1 covers all bit positions which have the least significant bit set (1, 3, 5, …)
+Each parity bit covers a different subset of bits: parity bit 1 covers all bit positions that have the least significant bit set (1, 3, 5, …)

 The following general algorithm generates a single-error correcting (SEC) code for any number of bits.
 Shown are only 20 encoded bits (5 parity, 15 data) but the pattern continues indefinitely.
 The key thing about Hamming Codes that can be seen from a visual inspection is that any given bit is included in a unique set of parity bits.
 To check for errors, check all of the parity bits.
 Image by Artillar.

 Intuitively, 1 error can be corrected thanks to the distance of 3 between valid symbols.
 Since each bit is assigned to a unique set of parity bits, we can identify which bit is wrong by identifying the bit for which all parity bits are the wrong d2.
-The position of the wrong bit is equal to the sum of positions of all parity bits that are wrong: 1(p1) + 4(p3) = 5 (d2).
+The position of the wrong bit is equal to the sum of the positions of all parity bits that are wrong: 1(p1) + 4(p3) = 5 (d2).

 Hamming code example.
 CC-BY SA 4.
 Image by Artillar.